kopchik/catstorm/README.md

 1. Substitute vars in strings: "Hello, {username}!"
 1. All programs can be opened as libraries
 1. No header files needed, everything is in elf (possibly in compressed format).
-1. Keep it simple (to learn, to read, to extend)
-1. Error-resistant coding
 1. Minimize number of keywords and namespace pollution

 Implementation details
 ----------------------

 1. Translates into C
-1. (Boehm GC used for garbage collection
+1. Boehm GC used for garbage collection
 1. ~~Code is specification~~ :)